 Most touch screen devices will zoom by pinching the display with two fingers.

 There were more active silos in the past.
 Silos have been deactivated because of treaty obligations, missile obsolescence, and Congressional belt-tightening.
 Deactivated silos were located in Arizona, California, Idaho, Kansas, Missouri, Montana, Oklahoma, New York, South Dakota, Texas, and Washington.
-You can see the locations of all silos on the ICBM History page.
+You can see the locations of all silos on the Cold Ware ICBM Silos page.

 All missiles in the silos are currently Minuteman III (LGM-30G).
 It has a maximum range of 6,200 miles and a maximum speed of Mach 23 (17,500 mph).
 Launched from a Montana silo, a Minuteman III would take about 20 minutes to reach Moscow—its speed is not constant along its flight path.